Archmonger/ServeStatic/docs/src/django-settings.md

 This is the most efficient way to determine what files are available, but it requires that you are using a [manifest-compatible](https://docs.djangoproject.com/en/stable/ref/contrib/staticfiles/#manifeststaticfilesstorage) storage backend.

-When using ServeStatic's [`CompressedManifestStaticFilesStorage`](./django.md#step-2-add-compression-and-caching-support) storage backend, ServeStatic will no longer need to call `os.stat` on each file during startup which improves startup speeds.
+When using ServeStatic's [`CompressedManifestStaticFilesStorage`](./django.md#step-2-add-compression-and-caching-support) storage backend, ServeStatic will no longer need to call `os.stat` on each file during startup.

 ---